ShomaJPN/PreventMountVolume/README.md

 ## Install and Run
 Add the White-list volume parameter in the PreventMountVolume.sh (WhiteListVolumes area)
-These parameters could be shown by diskutil (8), and also ShowVolumeParameter.sh can help it.
+These parameters could be shown by diskutil (8), and also "ShowVolumeParameter.sh" can help it.

 Put ShellScripts to the appropriate directory  `(ex.~/Script)`  , and set executable permissions.
 Make launchd's command-plist file to suit for your enviroment, then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`

 At the first run, confirmation dialog (xxx would like to control "System Events"...) is appeared.